AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-20-post_price_for_food_post_2.md

 The **chart on the right**, under the title *"Which Product Experienced the Highest Price Growth Each Year?"* offers a clearer depiction of the dairy product with the most significant price increase in a given year.
 For instance, it answers questions like, *"Which dairy product had the highest price increase over the entire period?"* The answer, as illustrated, is **"Margarine (250 grams)"**.
 Similarly, if one wonders which dairy product held the title for the most consecutive years, the answer is also **"Margarine (250 grams)"**, observed between the years 2014 and 2017.

-On the other hand, if we consider which dairy product didn’t suffer too much from price increases during this 14-year period compared to the others, the answer would be **“Leben (200 ml)”**
+On the other hand, when examining which dairy product was less impacted by price increases over the 14-year period compared to others, **"Leben (200 ml)"** stands out.
+The Leben product experienced price increases only twice during this period, specifically in 2013 and 2022, at 2% and 3.9%, respectively.
 ![image-left]({{ 'assets/img/for_posts/food_prices/question_3/heatmap_with_cow_2.png' | absolute_url }}){: .align-left}